Immigration Options for Undocumented Children and Families

 • Asylum

-Special Immigrant Status is only available for an undocumented child who is a dependent of the court and has a court finding that family reunification services with one or both parents is not viable.
+Special Immigrant Status is only available for an undocumented child who is a dependent of the court and for whom the court has concluded that reunification with one or both parents is not viable.

 Benefits of U Visa:

-• The U visa begins as a temporary visa that allows the undocumented person to remain legally in the United States.
+• The U nonimmigrant status (U visa), begins as a temporary visa that allows the undocumented person to remain legally in the United States.
 After three years, the U visa-holder can apply to obtain lawful permanent residency.

 • Provides an employment authorization document that allows the undocumented person to work and serves as a government-issued identification card.